OpenEvalProject/evals/manuscripts/elife-74758/v2/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/74758/elife-74758-fig5-v2.jpg)

-**Figure 5.:** NAc neurons.(A) Schematic of experiment.
+**Figure 5.:** (A) Schematic of experiment.
 ChR2 was expressed in BA, and DIO mCherry was expressed in ventral hippocampus (vH) in vGAT:cre mice to label local interneurons.
 (B) Left: recording configuration to record excitatory connectivity at –70 mV (top).
 Average light-evoked current in interneurons in vH.
 Scale bar = 50 pA, 10 ms. Right: summary of probability of connection (left) and amplitude of connected currents (right).
 (C, D) As (A, B) but for inhibitory input isolated using FLEX ChR2 expression in vGAT:cre mice as before.
 Note that recordings were performed in high Cl-, so inward currents were measured at –70 mV.
 (E) Experimental setup for investigating feedback connectivity from vHBA neurons.
 AAVretro was injected into BA, and FLEX ChR2 and dlx-mRuby into vH to allow recordings from dlx+ interneurons, and measurement of light-evoked currents from vHBA activation.
 (F) Left: recording configuration to record excitatory connectivity at –70 mV (top).
 Average light-evoked current in dlx+ interneurons in vH.
 Right: summary of probability of connection (left) and amplitude of connected currents (right).
 (G, H) As (E, F) but for feedback input from vHNAc neurons.
 (I) Schematic of experiment, vHNAc and vHBA cells were labelled with injections of retrobeads, while ChR2 was expressed in vH interneurons using FLEX ChR2 in a vGAT::cre mouse.
 (J) Paired, fluorescently targeted recordings from neurons in each pathway at 0 mV and recording of light-evoked currents.
 Top: recording setup.
 Bottom: average light-evoked currents in vHBA (green) and vHNAc (red) neurons.
 Scale bar = 1 vH-BA response, 10 ms. (K) Summary of amplitude of light-evoked BA input in pairs of vHNAc and vHBA neurons (top).
 When displayed as a scatter plot (bottom), or as the ratio of vHNAc: vHBA (right), the amplitudes cluster above the line of unity, indicating that local inhibition preferentially innervates vHNAc neurons.
 Note log axis.
 (L–N) as (I, J) but for CaMKii input recorded at –70 mV.
 Note as in Figure 3 that there is equal input onto both populations.
 Scale bar = 0.5 vHBA response, 10 ms. (O, P) as in (M, N) but recording at 0 mV to isolate feedforward inhibition.
 Note that the amplitudes cluster above the line of unity, indicating that feedforward inhibition preferentially innervates vHNAc neurons.
-Scale bar = 1 vH-BA response, 10 ms.Figure 5—source data 1.Figure 5.
+Scale bar = 1 vH-BA response, 10 ms.

 We next wanted to investigate if vHBA and vHNAc neurons connected to local interneurons to form the basis of a feedback inhibitory circuit (Lee et al., 2014a).
 To do this, we injected a retrogradely transported AAV (AAVretro) in either NAc and BA to express cre recombinase in NAc- or BA-projecting vH neurons, respectively.
 In the same surgery, we injected a combination of cre-dependent ChR2 and the fluorescent reporter dlx-mRuby into vH.
 This allowed us to obtain whole-cell recordings from fluorescently identified vH interneurons, while activating neighbouring projection neurons.
 Voltage-clamp recordings at –70 mV showed robust responses from both vHNAc and vHBA neurons onto local interneurons (~80% of recorded neurons were connected in each condition, Figure 5E–H), confirming previous studies suggesting strong feedback inhibition in vH (Lee et al., 2014a).
 For both of these experiments (Figure 5A–H), it is important to note that we did not quantitatively compare the level of synaptic input across different conditions due to the limitations of the CRACM approach (see ‘Discussion’).
 However, these experiments confirm that there is robust feedforward and feedback inhibition present in the CA1/subiculum border of vH.